Toyota Corolla Common Problems and Solutions

 Problem:

-There is a musty smell coming from inside the car.
+There is a musty odour coming from inside the car.

 Solution:

-This was a widely reported issue for the Corolla, and many drivers were worried about the potential health risks.
+This was a widely reported issue for the Corolla, and many drivers were concerned about potential health risks.
 The problem is caused by a blocked evaporator housing drain pipe.
-These can be fiddly to replace simply because they can be hard to access.
+These can be fiddly to replace because they can be hard to access.
 However, it is doable, and you'll find the pipe is very low-cost on our parts list.

 Difficulty level